rpgarner/u2_lab_react_LOTR/README.md

 export default App;
 ```

+Inside the `<header>` we'll create an `<h1>` for a title that says `Lord of the Rings: A Trilogy`.

 ___
 ### Create A Simple Movie Component
-Inside of the `./src` folder, create a new directory called `components`.
+Inside of the `src` folder, create a new directory called `components`.

 The `components` directory is typically where you'll add components in a React project to organize your files.

 Inside of the `components` folder, create a new React Component file called `Movie.js`.

 We'll write our `Movie` component as a class component:
 ```jsx